fernandagil/ms1-nonnapepita-restaurant/TESTING.md

 ## Testing User stories

 - As an owner, I want to show off what we can do to attract more clients.

-This is shown mainly through the Restaurant’s Menu on the **Menu Page**, where customers can see which dishes are offered, but also through some of the pictures alongside the site.
+  - When the user is navigating the site, they'll see restaurant's images at the top of every page.
+  - On the **Menu Page** the user can see all the dishes the restaurant offers with pricing information.

 - As an owner, I want to offer the possibility to book online to avoid unnecessary calls during busy hours.

   and
 - As a person celebrating a special occasion, I want to be able to book a table in advance so nothing goes wrong.
+  - The user can find a Reservation Form when they scroll down in **Home Page**.

-This is possible through the Reservation Form on the **Home Page**.
-Because some users might have not seen this form, they might instinctively go to the **Contact Page** to make a reservation, there they'll find a link to go back to the Reservation Form in **Home Page**.
+  - Alternatively, the user can find a link to go back to this form in **Contact Page**.

 - As an owner, I want my website to be easy recognisable through the icon in the tab and also through the name on the fixed navbar while the customers are navigating through the site.

-The website has a consistent design: the business’ name is on the top left side of the fixed menu and it can be seen every moment; and there is a favicon that makes the website recognisable when the user has multiple tabs open.
+  - The user can see the restaurant's name in the top left corner in every moment while navigating the page.
+  - There is also a favicon that makes the website recognisable by just looking at the tab.

 - As a user, I want to be able to get in touch with the restaurant for any reason.

-The **Contact Page** is easily accessible any time on the fixed menu on the top of every page.
+  - The user can access the **Contact Page** any time on the fixed menu on the top of every page, and there complete the form.
+  - On tablet or mobile view, the user can click on the hamburger menu on the top right of every page.
+  - Alternatively the user can find the restaurant’s contact details on the left side of the footer in every page.

 - As a user, I want to be able to check the opening hours and to see the restaurant's location.

-The opening hours can be seen in the Where to find us Section on the **Home Page**.
-The restaurant’s address can also be found in that section and also in the footer at the end of every page.
-There is an embed Google Maps in the Where to find us Section and in the **Contact Page** to make it easier to the users to visually recognise the restaurant’s location.
+  - The user can find the restaurant's opening hours and location in the *Where to find us* section on the **Home Page**.
+  - Alternatively the user can find the restaurant’s address on the left side of the footer in every page.
+  - There is also an embed Google Maps in the *Where to find us* section and in the **Contact Page** to make it easier to the user to visually recognise the restaurant’s location.

 - As a curious user, I want to know more about the owner's stories.

-There is a short introduction about the restaurant’s owners on the **Home Page**.
-To get to know them in more detail, the user can click in the Read more Button or on About us on the fixed navbar at the top of the page.
-Both options will lead to the **About us Page** where the user can see pictures and small biography of the owners.
+  - The user can read a short introduction about the restaurant’s owners when scrolling down to the *Discover Nonna Pepita* section on the **Home Page**.
+  - The user can then click on the *Read more* button to get to know them in more detail or, alternatively, the user can click on *About us* on the menu on the top right of every page.
+  - Both options will lead to the **About us Page** where the user can see pictures and small biography of the owners.

 - As a person with an allergy, I want to be able to check out the menu in advance to see if this place is a good option for me.

-In the **Menu Page** the user can see a small icon telling which of the dishes are gluten free or vegetarian.
-In addition, when making a reservation on **Home Page**, they can specify the allergies the customers have and request a modification.
+  - The user can navigate to the **Menu Page** by using the top right menu.
+On that page the user ca see a small icon telling which of the dishes are gluten free or vegetarian.
+  - In addition, when making a reservation on **Home Page**, the user can specify if they have anyallergies and request a modification.

 - As a regular customer, I want to check out the menu before my next visit so I can check out if there are any new dishes.

   and
 - As a potential client, I would like to see the the menu and compare it to other places regarding ingredients, prices, etc.

-This is easy accessible on the **Menu Page**.
-The user can access this from every page on the site by just clicking on the navbar.
+  - The user can visit the **Menu Page** from every page just by clicking on the top right menu.

 ## Bugs